Timtam/rais/DESIGN.md

 - ReaPack:
   - install unattended by placing the correct verified binary into `UserPlugins` for the selected REAPER architecture.
+  - mark the package with `requires_user_acknowledgement = true`.
+Whenever
+    a RAIS run would install or update ReaPack, the wizard must show a dedicated confirmation page before the Review step, and the CLI must prompt before staging the artifact.
+The page reproduces the donation hint visible on <https://reapack.com/> in the active locale: ReaPack is free software released under the terms of the LGPL, but its author Christian Fillion accepts donations at <https://reapack.com/donate> to support continued development.
+The page links to the donation URL, states clearly that donating is optional and that no donation is required to use ReaPack or RAIS, and only enables Continue once the user has explicitly acknowledged the notice (a checkbox or focused button in the GUI; an interactive prompt or `--accept-reapack-donation-notice` flag in the CLI for unattended runs).
+Skip the page entirely on runs where ReaPack is neither being installed nor updated.
 - ReaKontrol:
   - install unattended by placing the correct verified binary into `UserPlugins` for the selected REAPER architecture or platform,